burchnb/Google-Scripts-Mail-Merge/README.md

 # Google-Scripts-Mail-Merge

-This script will allow you to send personalized emails to customers on a spreadsheet contact list.
+This script will allow you to send personalized emails to customers on a contact list spreadsheet.